-Many mission-critical applications—including SAP Business Suite—ran on IBM System p running on AIX nodes connected by 1 GB fiber to an IBM z Systems running DB2.
-“While response times were okay,” says Eric Breuer, Manager, Large Systems, at Baldor, "we were looking for something faster.”
+Many mission-critical applications—including SAP Business Suite—ran on IBM System p running on AIX nodes connected by 1 GB fiber to an IBM System z running DB2.
+“While response times were okay,” says Eric Breuer, manager, large systems, at Baldor, “We were looking for something faster.”
 Besides needing better connection speed, Baldor was experiencing rising costs and increasing system complexity.
 And there were issues relating to ease of upgrading and administration.

 Simply adding storage and memory would be expensive and time-consuming.
-It would also force an increase in IT floor space, power and cooling and their costs, which needed to be controlled and even reduced.
+It would also force an increase in IT floor space and power and cooling costs, which needed to be controlled and even reduced.
 Plus, Baldor couldn’t ensure 24x7 availability to provide quality service to customers and employees and eliminate the risk of business disruption.
 At the time, outages occurred five-to-eight times a year, costing hundreds of thousands of dollars.

 By 2005–2006, it was time for a change.
 But, could Baldor do more with less, that is, find a solution that could meet growing business demand, accelerate performance and boost availability and, at the same time, reduce costs, shrink the IT footprint and simplify administration?

 "We believe SUSE has the best Linux distribution with the best support."

 Fortunately, part of the solution was already in-house.
 Baldor had been using IBM zSeries to run its DB2 environment since the 1990s.
 Now, by using IBM System z as the foundation for a new solution, the company could count on the high availability and performance necessary to ensure customers had access 100% of the time.